Are You A California Resident or Nonresident?

 Residents of California are entitled to attend a community college by paying the community college enrollment fee.
 California residents pay $46 per unit.

-The nonresident tuition is $307 per unit.
+Nonresident tuition is currently $307 per unit.
+Effective Fall 2022, nonresident tuition will be $304 per unit.
 This fee is in addition to the enrollment and health fees, for students who are not residents of California for tuition purposes.

 To qualify as a California resident you must verify physical presence in California and intent to become a resident one year prior to the residency determination date (the day before classes begin for a new term).
 The one-year period begins when you are not only present in California, but also have demonstrated clear intent to become a resident of California.